Someone Like You (2024 film)

 Someone Like You is a 2024 American romance drama film written by Karen Kingsbury and Tyler Russell, and directed by Russell.
 It stars Sarah Fisher, Jake Allyn, Robyn Lively, Bart Johnson, Scott Reeves, and Lynn Collins.
 It is based on Kingsbury's novel of the same title.

+Grieving after the tragic loss of his best friend and secret love interest, the young architect Dawson seeks out her before unknown twin.

+The film received predominently unfavorable reviews.